microsoft/pxt-arcade/docs/test/skillmap/story-new/story3.md

 ## {Step 7}

-Add your first line to the joke.
+Add the first line of the joke.

 ---